-Keywords: endogenous money, loanable funds, ASD (accounting system dynamics), ASD model, ex ante and ex post incomes, fractional reserve banking, Japan's lost 30 years
+Keywords: endogenous money, loanable funds, accounting system dynamics, ex ante and ex post incomes, fractional reserve banking, Japan's lost 30 years

-^{}This paper is accepted to present at the 40th International Conference of the System Dynamics Society, to be held in Frankfurt am Main, Germany on July 18-22, 2022.
+^{}This is the revised version of the original JFRC Working Paper No. 02-2022 that was presented at the 40th International Conference of the System Dynamics Society, in Frankfurt am Main, Germany on July 18-22, 2022.
 The usual disclaimer for academic paper applies.

 [†]The first author (e-mail: yokei.yamaguchi@gmail.com) is currently a researcher at Japan Futures Research Center (M.Phil. and M.Sc., European Master in System Dynamics).
-The second author (e-mail: kaoru.yamaguchi@asbu.edu.tr) is currently a full professor at Social Sciences University of Ankara, Turkey (Ph.D. from University of California at Berkeley).
+The second author (e-mail: directorjfrc@muratopia.net) is a former professor at Social Sciences University of Ankara, Turkey (Ph.D. from University of California at Berkeley), currently the director at Japan Futures Research Center.
 This research is partially supported by the research fund of Japan Futures Research Center (www.muratopia.net).